mexicoin/Bitcoin-Cash-Media-Kit/README.md

-# Bitcoin-Cash-Orange-Art
+# Mexicointwo is the peso mexicano vers.
+2.0
-Vector artwork files for Bitcoin Cash in orange.
+Vector artwork files for Mesicointwo is the peso mexicano vers.
+2.0.